aspose-cells/Aspose.Cells-Doc-md/english/java/developer-guide/print-and-preview/render-the-worksheet-and-workbook-to-image-using-imageorprintoptions/_index.md

 {{% alert color="primary" %}}

-This document is designed to provide a detailed understanding of how to convert a worksheet or a workbook to an image file and apply different image and print options for the image, options like resolution, TIFF compression, image format, and page quality.
+This document is designed to provide a detailed understanding of how to convert a worksheet or a workbook to an image file and apply different image and print options for the image, such as resolution, TIFF compression, image format, and page quality.

 {{% /alert %}}

 ## **Overview**

 Sometimes, you might require presenting your worksheets as a pictorial representation.
-You do need to present the worksheet images into your applications or web pages.
+You may need to present the worksheet images in your applications or web pages.
 You might need to insert the images into a Word document, a PDF file, a PowerPoint presentation, or use them in some other scenario.
-Simply you want a worksheet rendered as an image so that you can use it elsewhere.
+Simply, you want a worksheet rendered as an image so that you can use it elsewhere.
 Aspose.Cells supports converting worksheets in Excel files to images.
-Also, Aspose.Cells supports setting different options like image format, resolution (both vertical and horizontal), image quality, and other image and print options.
+It also supports setting different options like image format, resolution (both vertical and horizontal), image quality, and other image and print options.

 The API provides several valuable classes, for example, [**SheetRender**](https://reference.aspose.com/cells/java/com.aspose.cells/SheetRender), [**ImageOrPrintOptions**](https://reference.aspose.com/cells/java/com.aspose.cells/ImageOrPrintOptions), [**WorkbookRender**](https://reference.aspose.com/cells/java/com.aspose.cells/WorkbookRender), etc.

-The [**SheetRender**](https://reference.aspose.com/cells/java/com.aspose.cells/SheetRender) class handles the task of rendering images for the worksheet whereas the [**WorkbookRender**](https://reference.aspose.com/cells/java/com.aspose.cells/WorkbookRender) does the same for a workbook.
+The [**SheetRender**](https://reference.aspose.com/cells/java/com.aspose.cells/SheetRender) class handles the task of rendering images for the worksheet, whereas the [**WorkbookRender**](https://reference.aspose.com/cells/java/com.aspose.cells/WorkbookRender) does the same for a workbook.
 Both aforesaid classes have several overloaded versions of the *toImage* method that can directly convert a worksheet or a workbook to image file(s) specified with your desired attributes or options.
 You can save the image file to the disk/stream.
-There are several image formats supported, e.g BMP, PNG, GIFF, JPEG, TIFF, EMF, and so on.
+There are several image formats supported, e.g., BMP, PNG, GIF, JPEG, TIFF, EMF, and so on.

 ### **Convert Worksheet to Image**